-In order to be considered for early admission, the completed Application and Medical Forms with all necessary documents including the Recommendation Forms and scores of the ISEE (Independent School Entrance Exam) must be received no later than February 20th, 2017 for applicants to Elementary, Middle, and High School.
-For Early Years applicants, kindly check the Timeline Calendar below for application deadlines.
+In order to be considered for early admission (where vacancies are available), the completed Application and Medical Forms with all necessary documents including the Recommendation Forms and scores of the ISEE (Independent School Entrance Exam) must be received no later than February 15th, 2018 for applicants to Elementary, Middle, and High School.
+For Early Years applicants, kindly check the Timeline Calendar for application deadlines.

 Medical Form plus a photocopy of the Vaccination Card

 Official Transcripts / Progress Reports in English for the last three years including the current year

 - Recommendation Forms (4) for applicants to Grades 6-12:

 Scores of ISEE, Independent School Entrance Exam (Grades 6 – 12)

 Recommendation Forms (2) for applicants to Grades 1-5:

 Photocopy of a valid passport / ID / or اخراج قيد لبناني